Sale is Ending soon!

 Final Thoughts

-Not many of us drink coffee and think that it’s a product of agriculture, so it can be quite fascinating when we realize how much it’s production can be affected by climate conditions, among other factors.
+Not many of us drink coffee and think that it’s a product of agriculture, so it can be quite fascinating when we realize how much its production can be affected by climate conditions, among other factors.

-For now, all we can do is be climate change conscious and hope that our practices in combination with new technology will bring forward new solutions for coffee cultivation.
+For now, all we can do is be climate change-conscious and hope that our practices, in combination with new technology, will bring forward new solutions for coffee cultivation.

 Related Articles You May Be Interested